DavideTedesco/SIW-Catering-2022/README.md

 - show all Registered Users

 ### User use cases
+- explore the selection by Chefs
+  - Buffets of the chef
+    - Dishes of the buffet
+      - Ingredients of a dish
 - explore the selection by Buffets
+  - Dishes of the buffet
-- explore the selection by Chefs
+    - Ingredients of the dish